On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Search Dynamics with Entropy-Driven Drift

-which is considered as the stochastic equilibrium point of the search process.
-We can rewrite (\ref{eq:drift}) in the linear form of the stochastic equilibrium point $d^*$ given by (\ref{eq:dstar_drift}) as
+which can be interpreted as the stochastic equilibrium point of the search process.
+We can rewrite Eq.~(\ref{eq:drift}) in the linear form of the stochastic equilibrium point $d^*$ given by Eq.~(\ref{eq:dstar_drift}) as

 Thus the distance process exhibits a linear mean-reverting drift toward the stochastic equilibrium point.
-This structure is analogous to the restoring drift appearing in Ornstein--Uhlenbeck processes \cite{Oksendal2003}.
-Under appropriate scaling, this structure suggests a connection to Ornstein--Uhlenbeck type diffusion processes.
+This structure is analogous to the restoring drift appearing in Ornstein--Uhlenbeck processes (e.g., \cite{Oksendal2003}).
+Under appropriate scaling, this structure suggests a connection to Ornstein--Uhlenbeck type behavior.

 For completeness, the conditional variance of the distance increment can also be computed explicitly.
 Since $\Delta d\in\{+1,0,-1\}$,

 The conditional variance therefore becomes